CuckooEXE/cuckooexe.github.io/_posts/2021-05-05-MouseTrap.md

 - **[CVE-2021-27573](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-27573)**: An issue was discovered in Emote Remote Mouse through 3.015.
 Remote unauthenticated users can execute arbitrary code via crafted UDP packets with no prior authorization or authentication.
 - **[CVE-2021-27574](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-27574)**: An issue was discovered in Emote Remote Mouse through 3.015.
 It uses cleartext HTTP to check, and request, updates.
 Thus, attackers can machine-in-the-middle a victim to download a malicious binary in place of the real update, with no SSL errors or warnings.

+**Update**: The vendor has released an update, version `4.0.0.0` with new features, but did not patch any of the security vulnerabilities.
+I have contacted MITRE to update the CVE descriptions to note the new version number.

 ## Discovery